-Budgets should cover a period of 36 months, commencing on October 1, 2021 and ending on September 30, 2024.
-Budget requests should not exceed \$600,000, with the exception of sexual assault victims service providers or sexual assault coalitions proposing to focus 80 percent or more of grant-funded activities on legal services for victims of non-intimate partner sexual assault, who may request up to \$800,000.
+Budgets must cover a period of 36 months.
+Budget requests should not exceed \$600,000 with the exception of applicants proposing to focus 80 percent or more of grant-funded activities on legal services for victims of non-intimate partner sexual assault, who may request up to \$800,000.